Zephyr-U/Personal-web/_pages/cv.md

   2. **Chi-Wa U**, Chon-Fai Lee, Man-Kay Law, Chi-Seng Lam, Rui P. Martins, “Calibration Circuit of Current Mode Bandgap Voltage Reference” ***Chinese Patent for Invention***, Granted, No. 202111304187.0, Jan.
 2023. <br />

 &nbsp;&nbsp;**<span style="font-size: 24px;line-height: 1;">Journal Papers</span>**<br />
+<p style="text-indent: 40px;"> This text will have an indentation at the beginning of the line.
+If the window is not large enough and the text goes to the next line, the indentation will still be maintained. </p>
 aa
   1. **Chi-Wa U**,Zhaoxi Li, Cheng-Hou Cheong, 	Chon-Fai Lee, Chi-Seng Lam, “AI-Enhanced Wide Supply Voltage Bandgap Voltage Reference Circuit With Multi-Objective Optimization for Automotive Applications”, ***IEEE Open Journal of Circuits and Systems***, Accepted **[SCI, Q2]**
   2. **Chi-Wa U**, Man-Kay Law, Chi-Seng Lam, Rui P. Martins, “Sub-μW Auto-Calibration Bandgap Voltage Reference with 1σ inaccuracy of ±0.12% within -40 to 120°C”, ***IEEE Journal of Solid-State Circuits***, vol. 59, no. 2, pp. 540-550, Feb.
 2024. **[SCI, Q1]**